Musk family: Lyndon Rive

-Lyndon Robert Rive (born 22 January 1977) is a South African-American businessman known as the co-founder of SolarCity, and its CEO until 2016.
+Lyndon Rive is a South African-American businessman known as the co-founder of SolarCity, and its CEO until 2016.
 SolarCity is a provider of photovoltaic systems and related services.
 Rive co-founded SolarCity with his brother Peter in 2006.
 He is a cousin of Elon Musk; his mother Kaye Rive is the twin sister of Maye Musk.

 Rive started his first company at age 17 before leaving his native country, South Africa.
 He then co-founded the enterprise software company Everdream, which was ultimately acquired by Dell.
 In 2010, Rive was named in the MIT Technology Review's Innovators Under 35 as one of the top 35 innovators in the world under the age of 35.

 Rive's parents were entrepreneurs in the natural-health business in Pretoria, South Africa.
 Rive has three siblings: SolarCity co-founder Peter Rive, Russ Rive who runs an art, technology, and design company in Brazil, and competitive dirt bike rider Almeda Rive.

+Michael Musk

+Michael Musk is Errol Musk's brother and Elon Musk's uncle.